Shisius/Spirit/README.md

 Shaman contains MqReceivers and other stuff.
 Only req and read the answers.
 Req -> Wait for Accepted?
 How long?
+Blocking request - depends on spirit type (for ioctl for example)
 Example: create_ins_shaman(INS_IPC_Shaman: IPCShaman, INSShaman)

 spirit_lib